jamestw13/dm-helper/README.md

 ## Next Steps

-- Refactor to move data models to the back-end
+- [x] Refactor to move data models to the back-end
-- Make the data editable by the users
+- [ ] Make the data editable by the users
-- Add visual style / de-uglify
+- [ ] Add visual style / de-uglify
+- [ ] Add websockets so data can be live updated by DM and players during gameplay